miskajurostudios/CTF/README.md

 flag format is **MJS_Flag{random-junk00-here00}**
 If you have problems with finding the flags, please read 'Docs/Answers/Chalange-(challange number).md'

+## How to Verify Flag
+to verify flag, visit [here](https://miskajurostudios.github.io/CTF/Flag-Checker/) for flag checker.
+Make sure that you copied the flag correctly!
+Keep in mind this is for training, and cheating is useless.

 ## Contribution
 If you want to contribute to this CTF Challanges,